teofilobd/UnityVoxelStudy/README.md

   - `NaiveVoxelizerTest` - Demo scene for a naive voxelizer.
   - `OctreeVoxelizerTest` - Demo scene for an octree voxelizer.
   - `VoxelRendererTest` - Demo scene to test the renderer.
+  - `DemoScene` - Demo scene used to take the screenshot above.
 - `Scripts` - All scripts are here.
 - `Shaders` - All shaders are here.
 - `URP` - URP settings assets are here (Forward renderer and Pipeline asset).